suimuc/VIRES/README.md

 When making these changes, you only need to ensure that the last out_channels of `self.hint_mid_convs` matches the `config.hidden_size`.

 Rest assured, reducing the channels will not significantly degrade the model’s performance, but it will greatly reduce memory usage.

+# Limitation
+Since VIRES did not apply data augmentation to the sketches extracted by the HED model during training, the model has become overly reliant on the specific characteristics of HED-generated sketches.
+Consequently, the provided sketch videos must be strictly derived from the HED model without any form of compression.
+Based on prior experience with image editing models, offering a diverse set of sketches should be sufficient to address this issue.
+However, due to resource constraints, this approach has not been implemented.

 # Citation
 ```bibtex
 @article{vires,